UniqueNetwork/unique_evm_marketplace/README.md

 - Full stack engineers
 - IT administrators

 In this tutorial we will install the marketplace locally on a computer or in a virtual machine with Ubuntu OS.
-The process of installing it in a production environment is the same plus your IT administrator will need to setup the infrastructure (such as domain name, hosting, firewall, nginx, and SSL certificates) so that the server that hosts the marketplace can be accessed by the users on the Internet, like Unique marketplace: [https://unqnft.io](https://unqnft.io).
+The process of installing it in a production environment is identical but will require additional steps needed to set up the supporting infrastructure that allows for on-line access on the interweb (a domain name, hosting, firewall, nginx, and the corresponding SSL certificates).
+See Unique marketplace as am example in this regard: [https://unqnft.io](https://unqnft.io).

 ## Prerequisites